eslamnawara/Light_Notepad-1.3.1/README.md

 # Screenshot

-- Here is below a Screenshot if you want to take a look of the design.
+- Here is a Screenshot of the application if you want to take a look of the design.

 ![alt tag](https://github.com/eslamnawara/Light_Notepad-1.3.1/blob/master/Screenshot.jpg)